PREAMBLE AND SUMMARY

 2.8.1.
 R&D organizations

 Six nuclear research centres have been established for carrying out R&D in nuclear sciences, technology and engineering.
-Research reactors, accelerators and several R&D laboratories, including pilot plant facilities, were progressively set up in these centres.
-These research centres belong to the Research and Development Directorate of CNEN and are listed below:
+Research reactors, accelerators and several R&D laboratories, including pilot plant facilities, have been progressively set up in these centres.
+These research centers belong to the Research and Development Directorate (DPD) of CNEN and are listed below:

 Research reactors: two pool type reactors, one of 5 MW power and the other of 100 W power.
 Cyclotron: radioisotope production (99mTc, 131I, 123I, 18F, etc.).
 Research on fuel cycle and materials, reactor technology, safety, nuclear fundamentals, radiation and radioisotope applications, biotechnology, environmental and waste technologies.

 Research reactor: 1 (100 kW, Argonaut type nuclear reactor).
 Cyclotron: radioisotope production (123I, 18F, etc.).
-Research on instrumentation, control and human–machine interfaces; chemistry and materials, safety, and reactor technology.
+Research on I&C and man–machine interfaces, chemistry and materials, safety, and reactor technology.

 Research on radiation protection and safety, environmental technology, metrology and medical physics.